Atlanta Holiday Guide :: Atlanta Holiday Light Displays

 Gaddy Family Christmas Light Extravaganza

 A drive-thru light display like you have never seen before.
 The Gaddy family has been at it for over 20 years and gets better and better every year.
-Open nightly from Thanksgiving thru January 1, from 6 p.m. to 10 p.m.
+Open nightly from Thanksgiving through January 1, from 6 p.m. to 10 p.m.

 898 Sandy Creek Rd, Fayetteville